 Expect Cotton futures to trade down: Angel Commodities

-According to Angel Commodities, We expect cotton futures to trade down on reports of higher stock levels in the country coupled anticipation of higher sowing acreage in the country next year.
+According to Angel Commodities, expect cotton futures to trade down on reports of higher stock levels in the country coupled anticipation of higher sowing acreage in the country next year due to forecast of normal monsoon.

 Angel Commodities' report on Cotton

-Cotton futures on MCX continue to be under pressure on Tuesday on reports of higher supplies this season through imports due to strong rupees.
+Cotton futures on MCX closed higher as there was fresh buying initiated by the market participants on Wednesday from the lower levels.
+The reports of higher supplies this season through imports and good production dragged prices down by 4.5% or Rs.
+970 per bale in last one week.
 According to CCI, about 288 lakh bales of cotton arrivals were recorded till 20th April.

-The domestic cotton arrivals in April are higher by 49% on year at 2.64 lakh tonnes (lt) compared to 1.77 lt last year, as per Agmarknet data.
-As per CAI, the arrivals during March 2017 are higher than that of the corresponding month during last year.

 Outlook

-We expect cotton futures to trade down on reports of higher stock levels in the country coupled anticipation of higher sowing acreage in the country next year.
+We expect cotton futures to trade down on reports of higher stock levels in the country coupled anticipation of higher sowing acreage in the country next year due to forecast of normal monsoon.
 Moreover, lower exports prospects and higher imports keeping prices under pressure.
-Poor to average response to state auction in China may support world cotton prices but rapid sowing progress in the US will further pressurize world cotton prices.

 For all commodities report, click here